Estimate Time4 min

 Find ways to cut spending

-• Review subscriptions and memberships.
+• Reviewing your subscriptions and memberships.

-Read Fidelity Smart MoneySM: How to save money
+To learn more, read Fidelity Smart MoneySM: How to save money

 Make your savings a little hard to access

 Putting your vacation funds slightly out of reach may help you avoid spending your savings prematurely.
-Nothing is too far out of reach in these days of easy electronic transfers, but putting your vacation funds in a separate savings account with no debit card access forces you to go through a couple of steps to get to it.
+Nothing is too far out of reach in these days of easy electronic transfers, but putting your vacation funds in a separate savings account with no debit card access forces you to go through a couple of steps to access it.

 Make saving a habit